AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    Only Adobe hosted connect accounts are supported in Learning Manager.
 Example; '.adobeconnect.com'.

-1. Click&nbsp;**Integrate**.
+1. Click **Integrate**.

-   After authenticating the email id, Learning Manager displays the message as&nbsp;Connect is successfully integrated.
+   After authenticating the email id, Learning Manager displays the message as Connect is successfully integrated.
 You can start viewing your virtual classroom courses using Adobe Connect automatically.

    **After the Connect account admin has authenticated his/her email id, the request goes for approval from the Adobe Connect back-end team.
 It usually takes a day or two for the integration to be approved and set up.**